 75th Anniversary of Grosse Pointe Woods

-2025 marks an historic year for Grosse Pointe Woods: on December 11, 2025, the city will celebrate its 75th Anniversary!
+2025 marked an historic year for Grosse Pointe Woods: on December 11, 2025, the city celebrated its 75th Anniversary!

 Grosse Pointe Woods enjoys a rich history.
 Dating back to 1769, French farmers with names such as Marsac, Chovin, Reneau, and Bonhomme owned “ribbon farms” which extended 40 arpents (an old French unit of land area measurement equivalent to 1-½ miles) inland from Lake Sainte Claire (so named by Father Louis Hennepin in 1679).
 The portion of their land – which later became Grosse Pointe Woods – remained wilderness known only to the Indians and the “coureurs de bois” or French-Canadian traders.